JuliaRandom/StableRNGs.jl/README.md

 The `StableRNG` type provided by this package strives for stability, but if bugs which require breaking this promise are found, a new major version will be released with the fix.
-Note that this package did _not_ reach version 1.0, which means it is not stable _yet_, although no changes are expected.

 `StableRNG` is currently an alias for `LehmerRNG`, and implements a well understood linear congruential generator (LCG); an LCG is not state of the art,